rarup1/gmail-cleaner/README.md

 ## To run

-Update the config in main.py to use your personal
+Update the config in main.py to use your personal credentials and run:

 `python main.py`

 The prompt will ask you if you wish to continue with deletion.